 As a freelance journalist, I write features about books, architecture and design for various publications, including the FT Weekend, Spectator, the Guardian, Country Life and the Economist’s 1843 magazine.
-Here are a few favourites:
+Here are some recent pieces:

 Christmas past: behind the scenes at Dennis Severs House (FT Weekend House & Home, 6 December, 2019)